Christian Healthcare Ministries Review- Is a Health Cost Sharing Ministry Right For You?

 What We LOVE About Christian Healthcare Ministries

 There is no “in-network” and therefore you can have full control over the providers you choose to work with.
+Keep in mind that the services received must be eligible according to the CHM Guidelines to be reimbursed.

 While we don’t have any pre-existing conditions, one of the cool things about CHM is that they do at least help with some of the costs of pre-existing conditions.